Brownserve-UK/Brownserve.PSTools/.docs/Module/Brownserve.PSTools.md

 Returns a secret from a given vault path

 ### [Initialize-BrownserveBuildRepo](Initialize-BrownserveBuildRepo.md)
-Prepares a repo to be able to consume and use the Brownserve.PSTools module
+Prepares a repo to be able to consume and use the Brownserve.PSTools PowerShell module

 ### [Install-ChocolateyPackage](Install-ChocolateyPackage.md)
 Helper cmdlet for installing Chocolatey packages programmatically